SamuelSwartzberg/flashcardifying_text_temp/inf.md

 espanso config files are YAML flies.
 The basic unit of espanso is the match.
-Matches are contained in an espanso config file in the array matches.
+Matches are contained in an espanso config file in the array matches. the default config file is `default.yml`
+Espanso allows breaking up its config into multiple files.

+####### multiple component configs

+Any component config file of espanso should have a top level `name` key.
+In a component config file, `parent: default` merges it into the generic config 'namespace'

+######## app-specific config

+To apply certain config files to only certain apps, use app-specific configurations.
+App-specific configurations use one of three top-level config keys {`filter_title`, `filter_exec`, `filter_class`}
+Any app-specific config key takes a string or regex and addtionally allow the vertical bar to provide a list of applications To help detect the filter_whatever, expanso comes with the command line util espanso detect

+table:key|function|platform
+filter_title|current window title|win, mac (uses app identifier), linux filter_exe|application's executable path.
+For example, C:\Programs\Telegram.exe|win, mac, linux kinda filter_class|window class|only usefully linux

+###### global config

+the global config key auto_restart specfies whether espanso should restart on config change the global config key backend specfies how the insertion takes place and takes the values {Clipboard, Inject, Auto}

+table:backend|function
+Clipboard|works like pasting
+Inject|works like keypresses
+Auto|linux only autochoosing

 ###### match structure